just-harry/seepssefeu/README.md

 `DestinationBootstrapScriptName`: the name of the PowerShell bootstrap script that the seepssefeu script creates to extract all its files with.
 This is relative to `DestinationBase`.
 This needs not include a file-extension, as `.ps1` is added automatically.
 If this is `$Null`, it defaults to `"$DestinationBase-Bootstrap"`.
 `DestinationBootstrapFileDepth`: this is used to specify the directory-depth of the PowerShell bootstrap script, which is controlled by `DestinationBootstrapScriptName`, if `DestinationBootstrapScriptName` was `bootstrap` this would be `0`, otherwise if `DestinationBootstrapScriptName` was `one/two/bootstrap` this would be `2` (as it's two directories deep), if `DestinationBootstrapScriptName` was `one/two/../bootstrap` this would be `1` as it resolves to being one directory deep.
 `TerminalWindowTitle`:  this is the title of the window used for the PowerShell terminal that the script is run with, for Windows targets.
+`MakeZipInWindowsExplorerFriendlyVersion`: when this switch is supplied, an additional version of the Batch file for Windows will be generated, this version is capable of detecting if it's been run from within a zip-archive opened in Windows Explorer, and when that's detected it will copy itself to the user's local app-data folder so that file extraction succeeds.
+The heuristic used for this is: if the Batch file is located in the user's `%TEMP%` directory, and the working-directory is `%SYSTEMROOT%\system32`.
 `PowerShellDirectoryName`: this is the name of the directory that a downloaded PowerShell tarball gets extracted into, for macOS targets, it defaults to `PowerShell`.
 This is relative to `DestinationBase`.
 `PowerShellTarballName`: this is the name that is used for a downloaded PowerShell tarball, for macOS targets, it defaults to `_powershell.tar.gz`.
 This is relative to `PowerShellDirectoryName`.
 `MinimumPowerShellVersionMajor`: this is the minimum major-version of PowerShell required for macOS targets, it defaults to `7`.